-- A. OIEA CIs are to: - 1.
-Prepare for the annual custom review by following the instructions found in FSIS Directive 8010.1. - 2.
+A. OIEA CIs are to:

+- 1. Prepare for the annual custom review by following the instructions found in FSIS Directive 8010.1 Methodology for Conducting In-Commerce Surveillance Activities. - 2.
 Perform reviews at in-commerce facilities conducting custom exempt slaughtering or processing operations in accordance with the methods in this directive; - 3.
 Document the findings of the custom exempt review in ANet Surveillance module, Surveillance Record, Special Projects tab, by: - a.
 Answering the yes/no questions under the Custom Exempt Review section; - b.
 Providing comments in each of the associated comment boxes; - c.
 Providing any needed additional information regarding observations and findings in the ANet Surveillance Record; - d.
 Attaching the FSIS Form 8160-1 in the File Attachments tab; and - e.
 Completing and/or updating other ANet information by following the instructions in FSIS Directive 8010.1. - 4.
-Inform the custom exempt operator of both the acceptable and unacceptable review findings, provide the custom exempt operator a hard copy of FSIS Form 8160-1 and discuss, as necessary, other information (e.g., regulatory requirements, compliance findings, future reviews, issuance of correspondence). - 5.
-Discuss findings from the custom exempt review with supervisory personnel and obtain further instructions, if any, including continued verification through future custom exempt reviews.
+Inform the custom exempt operator of both the acceptable and unacceptable review findings, provide the custom exempt operator a hard copy of FSIS Form 8160-1 and discuss, as necessary, other information (e.g., regulatory requirements, compliance findings, future reviews, issuance of correspondence).